Electra (Israeli band): Biography

 After signing with the Israeli label Anova at the end of 2009, and under the musical production of Baruch Ben-Yitzhak (Rockfour), The trio released its first album, Heartbreaks for Fools, in July 2010.
 The album broke through the indie-scene walls, receiving national exposure and a massive media interest.
 The first single off it, "Coming to get you!" became a nationwide hit and was aired on Israel's popular radio stations.

 In February 2011, Electra released a six-track EP named Songs They Taught Electra, playing cover versions of the bands varied influence sources: Desmond Dekker's "The Israelites", 999's "Emergency", Lesley Gore's Ballad "You Don't Own Me", "World Shut Your Mouth" by Julian Cope, Donna Summer's "I Feel Love", and the American Folk song "Shortin' Bread".
-In March 2011 the band went to its first US tour in New York and at the international music conference SXSW held in Austin, Texas.
+In March 2011 the band went to its first US tour in New York City and at the international music conference SXSW held in Austin, Texas.
 The American culture magazine Paste has noted Electra as one of the most impressive bands in that year's festival.
 Seven months later, Electra went for another, extensive coast-to-coast US tour.

 In 2012, when not in the studio recording their second album, the band toured Germany and signed to Tapete booking.
 Electra's next European tour is due to April 2013.
 An east-coast US tour is scheduled for March 2013.